thorrowo/EE-201/aboutMe/README.md

 ---

-**For those we viewed this page, put your name at the table below**
+**For those who viewed this page, put your name at the table below**

 | Viewer      |  | Names|
 | :----------- | :-----------: | ---:|